gabrielmittag/NISQA/README.md

 python run_train.py --yaml config/finetune_nisqa.yaml
 ```

-- If you use the [NISQA Corpus](https://github.com/gabrielmittag/NISQA/wiki/NISQA-Corpus), you only need to update two arguments in the YAML file and you are ready to go: The `input_dir` to the extracted NISQA_Corpus folder and the `output_dir`, where the results should be stored.
+- If the [NISQA Corpus](https://github.com/gabrielmittag/NISQA/wiki/NISQA-Corpus) is used, only two arguments need to updated in the YAML file and you are ready to go: The `data_dir` to the extracted NISQA_Corpus folder and the `output_dir`, where the results should be stored.

 - If you use your own dataset or want to load the NISQA-TTS model, some other updates are needed.

   Your CSV file needs to contain at least three columns with the following names

   - `db` with the individual dataset names for each file
-  - `filepath_deg` filepath to the degraded WAV file, either absolute paths or relative to the `input_dir` (CSV column name can be changed in YAML)
+  - `filepath_deg` filepath to the degraded WAV file, either absolute paths or relative to the `data_dir` (CSV column name can be changed in YAML)
   - `mos` with the target labels (CSV column name can be changed in YAML)

   The `finetune_nisqa.yaml` needs to be updated as follows:

-  - `input_dir` path to the main folder, which contains the CSV file and the datasets
+  - `data_dir` path to the main folder, which contains the CSV file and the datasets
   - `output_dir` path to output folder with saved model weights and results
   - `pretrained_model` filename of the pretrained model, either `nisqa_mos_only.tar` for natural speech or `nisqa_tts.tar` for synthesized speech
   - `csv_file` name of the CSV with filepaths and target labels